Random self-similar trees and a hierarchical branching process

+This section focuses on the combinatorial structure of a tree generated by the critical Tokunaga process (leaving aside the edge lengths).
+A general combinatorial reformulation of the hierarchical branching process can be found in \cite{KZ18}.

-Consider a tree $T[S]$ generated by a combinatorially self-similar hierarchical branching process $S$ with Tokunaga sequence $\{T_k\}$ and initial distribution $p_K=p(1-p)^{K-1}$.
-Let random variable $K$ be the order of the tree $T$, and, conditioned on $K>1$, let $K_a,K_b$ be the orders of its two sub-trees, $T_a$ and $T_b$, rooted at the internal vertex closest to the root, randomly and uniformly permuted.
-We call $T_a$ and $T_b$ the {\it principal} sub-trees of $T$.
+Consider a combinatorially self-similar (according to Def. \ref{def:ss}) tree $T=\textsc{shape}\big(T[S]\big)\in\cT$ generated by a hierarchical branching process $S$ with Tokunaga sequence $\{T_k\}$ and initial distribution $p_K=p(1-p)^{K-1}$.
+Let random variable $K$ be the order of the tree $T$, and, conditioned on $K>1$, let $K_a,K_b$ be the orders of its two subtrees, $T_a$ and $T_b$, rooted at the internal vertex closest to the root, randomly and uniformly permuted.
+We call $T_a$ and $T_b$ the {\it principal} subtrees of $T$.
 Observe that the pair $K_a,K_b$ uniquely defines the tree order $K$:

 Let $K_1\le K_2$ be the order statistics of $K_a,K_b$.
 The joint distribution of $(K_1,K_2)$ is given by \be \left(K_1=j,K_2=m|K=k\right) = , \ee where

 \begin{prop} Consider a critical Tokunaga process $S^{\rm Tok}(t;c,\gamma)$.
 Then, conditioned on $K>1$, the marginal order distribution of $K_a$ coincides with that of $K$: \be (K_a=m ~|~K>1)=2^{-m} = p_m \quad \text{ for }\quad m\ge 1. \ee At the same time, the joint distribution of $(K_a,K_b)$ equals the product of the marginals, \be (K_a=m, ~K_b=j ~|~K>1)={\sf P}(K_a=m ~|~K>1){\sf P}(K_b=j ~|~K>1), \ee if and only if $c=2$. \end{prop}